 6. Sam Snead

 Sam Snead has managed seven majors throughout his long and brilliant career; most of his careers are victories were on the PGA Tour.
-Between his many victories, Snead also fought in World War I. During his career, he won three Masters, three PGA Championships and one US Open, which happened a year after returning from the war.
+Between his many victories, Snead also fought in World War I. During his career, he won three Masters, three PGA Championships and one Open Championship, which happened a year after returning from the war.

 5. Gary Player

 South African-born Player, who earned the nickname ‘The Black Knight” because he often wore black from head to toe, is perhaps the most successful non-American golfer in history.
 He was a contemporary and rival to Arnold Palmer and Jack Nicklaus.
 He ended his career with nine major victories, including three Masters and three Open Championships.
 He is also the only non-American to complete his Grand Slam career and win 165 victories on six continents over the past 60 years.

 One of the greatest players in the first half of the 20th century, Hagen won 11 major championships in his career.
 A native of New York, Hagen became a national hero when he first brought the British Open title to American history and continued to win four further Open titles.
 At the end of his career, only the Masters’ title was missing from his CV.